VA Disability Glossary – Key Terms Every Veteran Should Know

 -

-Tax-free monthly payments based on your disability rating (amount dependent on how many disabilities are combined and their severity)
+Tax-free monthly payments based on your disability rating (amount dependent on number and severity of combined disabilities)

-Additional compensation if you have a spouse, dependent children, or parents
+Additional compensation if you have qualifying spouse, dependent children, or parents

 Potential eligibility for added benefits, such as VA health care, Special Monthly Compensation (SMC), and vocational rehabilitation